OWASP/www-project-cyber-controls-matrix/tab_faq.md

 * **Will the OCCM automate control selection, documentation, and other aspects of my program?**

   - No. The OCCM is a documentation project driven by code and rich data.
 Its singular focus is to provide valuable information to assist in implementing and complying with cyber controls across multiple standards / control sets / frameworks.
   - However, we hope that all types of software will use and leverage the OCCM.
-The OCCM and its content is a gift to the cyber industry; freely licensed for commercial, non-commercial, and government use, with the only stipulation being required attribution.
+The OCCM and its content is a gift to the cyber industry; freely licensed for commercial, non-commercial, and government use; with the only stipulation being required attribution.

 * **How is the OCCM different from the Secure Controls Framework (SCF)?**